AkashSinghaRoy/AkashSinghaRoy.github.io/research.md

 ## Forthcoming manuscripts
 18\.
 The Landau-Selberg-Delange method for products of Dirichlet $L$-functions, and applications, II. <br>

 19\.
-Distribution in residue classes of hybrid families of polynomially-defined additive and multiplicative functions. <br>
+Joint distribution in residue classes of hybrid families of additive and multiplicative functions. <br>

 20\.
 Mean values of multiplicative functions in generalized progressions. <br>